Council of Trustees

 Meet Our Trustees:

-Mr. Durrwachter graduated LHU in 1961 as a Health and Physical Education major with a minor in Science.
+Dr. Durrwachter graduated LHU in 1961 as a Health and Physical Education major with a minor in Science.
 He went on to receive a dental degree from the University of Pittsburgh and certification in Orthodontics from Temple University.
 After practicing orthodontics in Williamsport for over thirty years, he retired and became actively involved in his alma mater.
-He now serves on the Council of Trustees and previously served as president of the Foundation.
+He was elected in 2016 to serve as chairperson of the Council of Trustees and previously served as president of the LHU Foundation.
 George lives with his wife Shirley and they share their time between their townhouse in Loyalsock Township and their retirement home on Pine Creek at Cammal.
+In 2013 Durrwachter was inducted into the LHU Business Hall of Fame.

 Ms. Mary Coploff, Secretary